 Content sharing functions as the building blocks for our digital landscape.
 Understanding what we share and how and why we share can make navigating the digital world much smoother.

 To break it down, content sharing essentially refers to the strategic distribution of content across relevant social media platforms.
 With content sharing, intention matters.
-The goal for many is to build engagement and referral traffic.
+The goal for many is to create connections, share useful resources, or even build referral traffic. .
 It’s basically the holy grail of marketing.
-The platforms can be just about anything too.
-Facebook, Twitter, LinkedIn, and Instagram are all fair game along with countless others.

 While it’s used in multiple different capacities today, content sharing has its roots in psychology.
 Our marketing landscape is customer-centric meaning everything tends to revolve around the consumer.
 Still, beyond that the majority of our culture is self-centered.
 No, this doesn’t mean that we are all selfish, it just means that we typically engage in activities that have a personal benefit — even if we aren’t aware we receive it.

 However, there are reasons why we share beyond marketing.
 There are many different psychological motivations as to why people share on a daily basis.
 For starters, many of us wish to define ourselves to others.
-According to a New York Times survey, 68% of online users say they share to give others a sense of what they care about.
+According to a New York Times survey, 68% of online users say they participate in social sharing to give others a sense of what they care about.

 Even beyond this, many share to grow and nourish relationships.
 This makes sense, of course.
 After all, being online is one of the primary methods of connecting with others in today’s world, so it is no surprise that the content we share also serves the same purpose.
 Remixed Foundation Marketing surveyed a general online population and found that 73% of online users share information because it helps them connect with others who share common interests.